Keyboard shortcuts

 Prometheus uptime scraper

 /metrics exposes varta_watch_uptime_seconds.
-A second Prometheus instance (or Alertmanager rule) can alert when the gauge stops increasing:
+A second Prometheus instance (or Alertmanager rule) can alert when the gauge stops increasing.
+The canonical VartaWatchStalled rule ships in observability/alerts/varta.rules.yml; see Monitoring & Alerting for the operator-facing rationale.

 Threading note